unicode-org/message-format-wg/exploration/bidi-usability.md

 can interact in ways that make the _message_ unintelligible or difficult to parse visually.

-Machines do not have a problem parsing _messages_ that contain RTL characters, but users need to be able to discern what a _message_ does, what _variant_ will be selected, or what a _placeholder_ will evaluate to.
+Machines do not have a problem parsing _messages_ that contain RTL characters, but users need to be able to discern what a _message_ does.
+For example, users need to be able to match _keys_ in a _variant_ to _selectors_ in a `.match` statement.
+Or they want to know how a _pattern_ will be evaluated, such as understanding the _options_ and _values_ in a _placeholder_.

 In addition, it is possible to construct messages that use bidi characters to spoof users into believing that a _message_ does something different than what it actually does.

-The current syntax does not permit bidi controls in _name_ tokens, _unquoted_ literals, or in the whitespace portions of a _message_.
+The current syntax does not permit bidi controls in _name_ tokens, _unquoted literals_, or in the non-pattern whitespace portions of a _message_.

-Permitting the **isolate** controls and the standalone strongly-directional markers would enable tools, including translation tools, and users who are writing in RTL languages to format a _message_ so that its plain-text representation and its function are unambiguous.
+Permitting the Unicode bidi **isolate** characters and the standalone strongly-directional markers would enable tools, including translation tools, and users who are writing in RTL languages to format a _message_ so that its plain-text representation and its function are unambiguous.